-- This term we are learning all about how sound has meaning through exploration of environmental sounds with a specific focus on weather. - Pupils need to be taught the importance of sound before they can be taught the importance of letters.
+- This term we are learning all about how sound has meaning through exploration of environmental sounds with a specific focus on animal sounds. - Pupils need to be taught the importance of sound before they can be taught the importance of letters.
 Before pupils are taught they can turn letter into sounds they need to realise that sound has meaning in more concrete, relevant ways.

 The ability to respond to sound

 The ability to distinguish sound

 The ability to label sound

+lity to recognise different parts of

-The ability to label sound
+The ability to recognise different parts of sound